 - 5 cups mixed berries , *see note

-For serving: vanilla ice cream or whipped cream
+Serve with: Vanilla ice cream or Whipped cream

-- Preheat oven to 375°F. Place baking sheet in the oven.
+- Preheat the oven to 375°F. Place baking sheet in the oven.

-- Make crust according to pie crust directions.
-Add the berry mixture on top (leaving any excess juices in the bowl).
-Sprinkle the streusel topping over the top of the berries.
+- Roll out pie crust and place in a pie tin.
+Using a slotted spoon, scoop the berry mixture into the crust, leaving any excess juices in the bowl.
+Sprinkle the crumble topping evenly over the berries.